Myanmar frees journalists working for Turkish broadcaster

 Police detained the two journalists on assignment for the TRT World television station and the two Myanmar men on Oct.
 27, when they attempted to fly a drone near Myanmar’s parliament building.

-A court last month sentenced them to two months in prison under the Anti-Aircraft Act.
-All four were until this week also facing an additional charge for importing the drone, and the two foreign nationals were also facing immigration charges.
+A court last month sentenced them to two months in prison under the colonial-era Anti-Aircraft Act.
+All four were until this week also facing an additional charge for importing the drone, and the two foreigners were also facing immigration charges.

 “We released Aung Naing Soe and the crew at 7:20 am today because immigration and police have dropped the charges,” said Aung Myo Chun, chief of Yamethin prison.